mikaelpatel/Cosa/README.md

 management protocol.
 Adding support for L3G4200D digital gyroscope.
 2013-11 New device driver for MPU6050 Motion Processing Unit; Digital thermometer, accelerometer and gyroscope.
 Adding support for bitsets and Google Protocol Buffers data encoding/decoding.
+Character and token scanner to IOStream.
+Allowing blocking and non-blocking IOStream device mode.
+Added support for ATtinyX61; new board definition.